was production engineer's nightmare: do-all

 change was accompanied conversion kit adopt old

-with numerous models and types.
+the Phonograph Works and the dealer network.
 The introduction the Amberol record, for example,

 led the creation mechanical devices convert existing